nick-rubin/alt-reddit/README.md

 Data comes from pushshift.io, Jason Baumgartner's wonderful free archive of reddit posts and comments.

-Large black slides are videos of the Intertopic Distance Map visualizations found in the Jupyter Notebooks.
+Large black slides are videos of the pyLDAvis Intertopic Distance Map visualizations found in the Jupyter Notebooks.
 Video doesn't come across well in pdf format.
+Running the code will produce the interactive visualizations, and I can provide videos of them upon request.

 For a summary of my methods, my findings, and all my visualizations, please view my attached powerpoint.